ComradDoge/DogeEU4/README.md

 - Slavery Abolition decision will appear in Enlightenment Age
 - UI: Backdrop behind Naval engagement width and slightly more compact
 - Fortress: 2nd idea missing localisation for ability to refill garrison
+- Cleaned up a bunch of reform mentioning "Allow X Idea group" that meant nothing
 - Hovering over North Sea Empire decision requirements will no longer lag you out
 - Republican Mercenary Corps mechanic uses the same as Monarchy Mercenary Corps reform
 - Mercenary Corps foreign_experts mechanic nation requires to be at least 25 development